- TAX INFO

 Daytime phone number.
 Providing your daytime phone number may help speed the processing of your return.
 We may have questions about items on your return, such as the earned income credit.
 If you answer our questions over the phone, we may be able to continue processing your return without mailing you a letter.
 If you are filing a joint return, you can enter either your or your spouse's daytime phone number.

 Identity protection PIN.
-For 2012, if you received an IRS notice providing you with an Identity Protection Personal Identification Number (IP PIN), enter it in the IP PIN spaces provided below your daytime phone number.
-You must enter your IP PIN exactly as it is shown on the Notice CP01A you received.
+For 2013, if you received an IRS notice providing you with an Identity Protection Personal Identification Number (IP PIN), enter it in the IP PIN spaces provided below your daytime phone number.
+You must correctly enter all six numbers of your IP PIN.
 If you did not receive a notice containing an IP PIN, leave these spaces blank.

 CAUTION!
 New IP PINs are issued every year.
-An IP PIN should be used only for the tax year it was issued.
-IP PINs for 2012 tax returns generally were sent in December 2012.
+Enter the latest IP PIN you received.
+IP PINs for 2013 tax returns generally were sent in December 2013.

 Paid preparer must sign your return.
 Generally, anyone you pay to prepare your return must sign it and include their preparer tax identification number (PTIN) in the space provided.
 The preparer must give you a copy of the return for your records.
 Someone who prepares your return but does not charge you should not sign your return.